Pumpkin seed: Cuisine

 Pumpkin seeds are a common ingredient in Mexican cuisine and are also roasted and served as a snack.
-Marinated and roasted, they are an autumn seasonal snack in the United States, as well as a commercially produced and distributed packaged snack, like sunflower seeds, available year-round.
-Pepitas are known by their Spanish name (usually shortened), and typically salted and sometimes spiced after roasting (and today also available as a packaged product), in Mexico and other Latin American countries, in the American Southwest, and in specialty and Mexican food stores.
+They are a commercially produced and distributed packaged snack, like sunflower seeds, available year-round.
+Pepitas are known in the US by their Spanish name (usually shortened) and are typically salted and sometimes spiced after roasting.

 The earliest known evidence of the domestication of Cucurbita dates back 8,000–10,000 years ago, predating the domestication of other crops such as maize and common beans in the region by about 4,000 years.
-Changes in fruit shape and color indicate intentional breeding of C. pepo occurred by no later than 8,000 years ago.
+Changes in fruit shape and color indicate that intentional breeding of C. pepo occurred no later than 8,000 years ago.
 The process to develop the agricultural knowledge of crop domestication took place over 5,000–6,500 years in Mesoamerica.
 Squash was domesticated first, with maize second, followed by beans, all becoming part of the Three Sisters agricultural system.